-Data formatting
+Data Reference formatting options

 Differences in formats

-Text and string input
+Text and String Input

 This is an example text with linebreaks\n\nand \"double quotes\"